Leeds and Bradford Railway: Absorbed by the Midland Railway

-The Leeds and Bradford Railway met for the last time on 4 June 1851, to approve the transfer of their Company to the Midland Railway; the motion was passed unanimously.
-The L&BR was absorbed by the Midland Railway by Act of 24 July 1851.
+The Leeds and Bradford Railway met for the last time on 4 June 1851, to approve the transfer of their company to the Midland Railway; the motion was passed unanimously.
+The L&BR was absorbed by the Midland Railway by the Midland Railway (Leeds and Bradford Railway) Act 1851 (14 & 15 Vict. c. lxxxviii) of 24 July 1851.

 Connecting and branch railways

 As the Leeds and Bradford Railway was the first line in the area through which it ran, many later railways connected into it or branched from it.

 North Western Railway

 At the height of the railway mania, promoters saw that a railway connection might be fruitful between Skipton, shortly to be connected to the Leeds and Bradford Railway, and the Lancaster and Carlisle Railway, under construction and promising a connection to Scotland.
 The North Western Railway was incorporated on 26 July 1846 to build such a line to Low Gill in what was then Westmorland, now Cumbria.
 The company was unconnected with the London and North Western Railway, and is often referred to informally as the "Little" North Western Railway.
 The company found it impossible to fund the ambitious construction, and it opened only from Skipton to Ingleton on 30 July 1849.